-As seen with Sault Ste.
-Marie's Year 1 RNIP targeted occupations, high-skilled workers are not the only NOC categories facing worker shortages.
-There is also demand for NOC skill levels C and D. Skill Level C includes intermediate jobs that usually call for high school and/or job-specific training, such as transport truck drivers, home support workers, and housekeepers.
+As seen in the labour market analysis for Thunder Bay, high-skilled workers are not the only NOC categories facing labour market shortages.
+There is a demand for NOC skill levels C and D. Skill Level C includes intermediate jobs that usually call for high school and/or job-specific training, such as residential and commercial installers and servicers and transport truck drivers.
+It is notable that Thunder Bay does not target any Skill Level D NOC targets.
 Skill Level D includes labour jobs that usually give on-the-job training, such as food counter attendants and kitchen helpers (Canada 2020b).

-In theory, communities targeting immigrants with specific occupational experience as it aligns with their current labour market shortages should result in an increase in employment rates for recent immigrants.
-Further contributing to positive labour market outcomes, a requirement of RNIP is that the potential immigrant have a permanent job offer, further cementing employment upon arrival.
+In theory, communities targeting immigrants who have specific occupational experience that aligns with current labour market shortages should result in an increase in employment rates for recent immigrants.
+The RNIP requirement that the potential immigrant have a permanent job offer further contributes to positive labour market outcomes and employment upon arrival.